-There are various kinds of taxes payable such as sales taxes payable, corporate income taxes payable and, payroll taxes payable accounts.
+There are various kinds of taxes payable, such as sales taxes payable, corporate income taxes payable, and payroll taxes payable accounts.
 The accountant records the liability when they accrue and records their payment when the company settles their payment.

-Poor credit records of the customer can be one of the reasons, a company may ask to deposit the cash in advance.
+Poor credit records of the customer can be one of the reasons a company may ask to deposit the cash in advance.
 Also, it is useful in the case of expensive and customized goods.

-After fulfilling the obligation, the company records a debit entry in the liabilities account and credit entry in the revenues account.
+After fulfilling the obligation, the company records a debit entry in the liabilities account and a credit entry in the revenues account.

 Dividends payable is the amount of cash dividends that are payable to the stockholders as declared by the board of directors of the company.
 It is a liability until the company distributes/pays the dividend among the shareholders.

 The company intends to pay the dividend within a year.
 Therefore, the dividends payable come under the category of current/short-term liabilities.

 A large liability in the category of dividends payable reflects upon the good profitability of the firm.
 However, there could be an adverse effect on the liquidity ratios.